MargaretSiple-NOAA/goa-ai-data-reports/README.md

 # goa-data-reports (in progress)

 ## Overview
 GOA data reports summarize data from the trawl survey each year.
-These reports provide information for people like congressional aides, who may want a detailed breakdown of survey activity and
+These reports provide detailed survey summaries for a technical audience.

 ### Structure
 The main report sections are: